omgnetwork/omgnetwork.github.io/docs/standard-exits.md

 ---
 id: standard-exits
-title: Standard Exits
+title: Start a Standard Exit
-sidebar_label: Standard Exits
+sidebar_label: Start a Standard Exit
 ---

 Exits allow a user to withdraw funds from the OMG Network back onto the root chain.
 There are two types of exit: standard exits and in-flight exits.
 This section will cover standard exits.